StanleyLin-TW/StanleyLin-TW.github.io/_posts/2019-09-09-representative.md

 - Deal with companies: Including textbook companies, sponsoring, presentations...
 - Cooperate with professors and faculties: Check class status in course, feedback-ing for classmates

 Also, I was elected as the graduate representative for the class of 2014-2018 as well.
-There are some major tasks and honors I did:
+Here are some major tasks and honors I did:

 - Graduation Events Covener, NTUIM
 Deals with graduation photography, mementos, and book for the class.

 - Recipient for Graudation Certificate, Class of 2014 -2018, NTUIM
 Represent the department to receive graduation certificate from principal in NTU's graduation ceremony.